 This is real talk: Subpar pedicures are pointless.
 Indulging in a pedicure is a rare time to treat yourself, which is why a salon's space, service, and vibe make all the difference.
 We've all fallen victim to plenty of not-so-great pedicures in our day, which means we're that much more discerning when it comes to granting the Byrdie stamp of approval.
 Call us biased, but we think New York City has some of the coolest pedicure spots around—the It-girl clientele is proof.
-Therefore, here are nine of the best pedicure spots in NYC that will never leave you disappointed.
+Therefore, here are seven of the best pedicure spots in NYC that will never leave you disappointed.

 Sundays Nail Studio

 Have you ever heard of a nail salon that doubles as a meditation center?
 Oh, and we should also mention that it has a book club in the works, too.
 Sundays Nail Studio takes wellness to the next level and incorporates nontoxic, cruelty-free, and vegan products into all of its nail services.
 Founder Amy Ling Lin created her line of nail products after realizing that a lot of nail polishes are formulated with harmful, toxic ingredients.
 As soon as you walk into the peaceful space, the hustle and bustle of the city will quickly fade away.
 Plus, everywhere you turn, you'll want to Instagram, and who doesn't love a good nail photo for Insta?